 * Official tax receipts can be issued to persons from the following countries: Canada, USA, Britain and the special administrative region, Hong Kong.

-Pacific Affairs is pleased to announce that the fourteenth William L. Holland Prize for the best article published in Volume 88 (2015) of Pacific Affairs has been awarded to Rita Padawangi and Mike Douglass for their article published in Volume 88, No. 3 (September 2015)
+Pacific Affairs is pleased to announce that the fifteenth William L. Holland Prize for the best article published in Volume 89 (2016) of Pacific Affairs has been awarded to Antje Missbach for her article published in Volume 89, No. 4 (December 2016)